IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * SQL Server 2008 R2 or latest versions (**please see note about Compatibility Level and Database Version**).
 * .NET Framewrok 4.5.1 or latest versions.
 * Server/windows service hosting SqlTableDependency **must not goes to SLEEP mode or idle state**.
 Sleep mode blocks SqlTableDependency code and this result in running the database watch dog that drops all SqlTableDependency's db objects.
-* Backup and Restore of database already containing SqlTableDependency's db objects, does not work.
+* Database Backup and Restore: restoring SqlTableDependency's db objects, it does **not work**.

 When you use notifications, you must be sure to enable Service Broker for the database.
 To do so, please run the following command:
 ```SQL